paulworks/wbstyled/readme.txt

 ToDo:
+ - general design.
+Right now It looks like google, thats good because the user will recognise this and I think facebook and google can not be wrong using a top navigation.
+But still... we do not copy
- - Loginpage (in work)
+ - Loginpage
+   I think nice Images could make the startpage more usefull.
  - Images for Startpage
  - Warningspage
  - CSS (make ist readable)
- - possibility to change colors easyly (future)
+ - possibility to change colors easyly (future) with different stylesheets or for the user to change (?)
  - Create a help
-   So that unexperianced user can use WB more efficent
+   So that unexperianced user can use WB more efficent.
+   I thought I will create tooltips that guide trough WB?